-Not only the lemurs are special about Madagascar.
+Not only the lemurs special about Madagascar.
 Its distinctive ecology has led some ecologists to refer to Madagascar as the “eighth continent”.
 And the island has been classified by Conservation International as a biodiversity hotspot.
 As mentioned before, about 90 % of Madagascar’s almost 15.000 plant species cannot be found anywhere else in the world.
 Which includes five whole plant families!
 And the island is home to two-thirds of the world’s chameleon species, including the smallest known.
 Some people believe that Madagascar is the place where chameleons first evolved.

 The most widely used method to convert natural vegetation into rice fields is ‘slash and burn’.
 Also called ‘Tavy’ in Malagasy.
-Typically, it spans over an area of 0.5 to 1 hectare of forest.
-The forest is cut and burned to prepare for agricultural purpose.
+Typically, it spans an area of 0.5 to 1 hectare of forest.
+The forest is cut and burned to prepare for agricultural purposes.
 The initial reproduction cycle is 2 years.
 The land needs to be fallow for about 4 to 6 years before another reproduction cycle is possible.
 The soil is only about to complete 2 or 3 cycles of reproduction.
 After those cycles, the nutrients in the soil are exhausted.

 Due to the complex ecology of a rainforest, the area will not recover back to its original state.
 Shrub vegetation and/or alien grasses will take over the land.

 Logging for timber is especially a problem in the rainforests of eastern Madagascar, where the tropical rainforests are growing.
-The high value for Malagasy hardwoods makes illegal logging a significant problem.
+The high value of Malagasy hardwoods makes illegal logging a significant problem.
 This even occurs within protected areas.
 Timber extraction generally doesn’t drive deforestation directly.
 Instead, it degrades forests and increases the likelihood of future clearing for subsistence agriculture or other use.

 Fires that the made to clear the land for agricultural purposes spread into the primary forest.
 Causing damage that the forest is often not able to recover from, or not fast enough before the next fire comes.

 Due to the erosion of the famous red soil of Madagascar, the rivers turn blood red before they end up polluting the Indian ocean.
 Astronauts have remarked that it looks as if Madagascar is bleeding to death.
-The scale on which this happens makes it one of Madagascar’s greatest environmental problem.
+The scale on which this happens makes it one of Madagascar’s greatest environmental problems.
 Soil erosion happens due to the deforestation of the land.

 Many native species of Madagascar are hunted.
-The inhabitants for Madagascar hunt these species to be able to provide for their families.
+The inhabitants of Madagascar hunt these species to be able to provide for their families.
 It has been illegal to kill or keep lemurs as a pet since 1964, but lemurs are still hunted on a big scale.
 Not only lemurs are a victim of hunting, but also tenrecs and carnivores species are being hunted for their protein.

-Species such reptiles and amphibians are captured out of their natural habitat. which is done for the international pet trade.
+Species such as reptiles and amphibians are captured out of their natural habitat. which is done for the international pet trade.
 This mostly affects; chameleons, geckos, snakes and tortoises.